Profile and summary of ANZSCO structure

 It should be noted that supplementary or operational codes are not part of the classification structure.
 They exist for operational reasons only, and no data would be coded to them if sufficiently detailed responses or responses within the scope of the classification were obtained in all instances.

-The detailed structure of ANZSCO at each descending level of the classification can be found under the Downloads tab.
+The detailed structure of ANZSCO at each descending level of the classification can be found under the Data downloads section.
 This also shows the relationship between the groups and skill level.

 In the next two tables (Unit Groups and Occupations), all skill levels applying to each group are shown.